On this page we explore the various status a test can have:

 - INITIALIZING: Containers are initializing themselves.

-- ERROR: The batch could not be executed because machines could not be provisioned.
-Happens when using on-premise machines with not enough machines.
+- ERROR: Machines could not be provisioned.
+Happens when using on-premise providers with not enough machines.

 - RUNNING: The load generators have joined the test and are up and running.